Opposition to pornography: Conservative views

-Harm-based views
+Science-based views

 Dolf Zillmann argued in the 1986 publication "Effects of Prolonged Consumption of Pornography" that extensive viewing of pornographic material produces many unfavorable political effects, including a decreased respect for long-term monogamous relationships, and an attenuated desire for procreation.
 He describes the theoretical basis of these experimental findings:The values expressed in pornography clash so obviously with the family concept, and they potentially undermine the traditional values that favor marriage, family, and children...
 Pornographic scripts dwell on sexual engagements of parties who have just met, who are in no way attached or committed to each other, and who will part shortly, never to meet again...
 Sexual gratification in pornography is not a function of emotional attachment, of kindness, of caring, and especially not of continuance of the relationship, as such continuance would translate into responsibilities, curtailments, and costs...

 A study by Zillman in 1982 also indicated that prolonged exposure to pornography desensitized both men and women toward victims of sexual violence.
 After being shown pornographic movies, test subjects were asked to judge an appropriate punishment for a rapist.
 The test subjects recommended incarceration terms that were significantly more lenient than those recommended by control subjects who had not watched pornography.
 Some researchers like Zillman believe that pornography causes unequivocal harm to society by increasing rates of sexual assault.
-Other researchers believe that there is a correlation between pornography and a decrease of sex crimes.
+Other researchers believe that there is a correlation between pornography and a decrease of sex crimes; exhibiting a strong disbelief in the claim that pornography is a cause of rape; mainstream science does not claim that pornography would be a cause of rape.

-The appropriation of the sexually explicit in American culture is part of what has been called "the pornification of America".
+The appropriation of the sexually explicit in American culture and society is part of what has been called "the pornification of America".
 Rape culture is often discussed when it comes to pornography, and is defined by society victim-blaming women because of their rape.
 It is known as society making rape less substantial.
 Some of the most searched titles on pornography websites is rape scenes.